Ada-C18/js-adagrams/comments.md

 ### line 33
 `Object.freeze(POOL);`<br/>
-This prevents accidental mutation of POOL.
-Ultimately, my code didn't generate any errors caused by mutating POOL but I thought that it was prudent to include, just in case, particularly since a project requirement for at least one wave is that the code does not mutate POOL.
+This prevents accidental mutation of `POOL`.
+Ultimately, my code didn't generate any errors caused by mutating `POOL` but I thought that it was prudent to include, just in case, particularly since a project requirement for at least one wave is that the code does not mutate `POOL`.

 ### lines 36-38
 ```